The development and testing of the Scientific, Transparent and Applicable Rankings tool (STAR) for clinical practice guidelines

 Objectives: To overcome these barriers and to improve the quality of Chinese guidelines, we formed a working group to develop a unified, comprehensive, and practical evaluation tool named STAR.
 Methods and

 Results: A scoping review was developed to formulate the initial items related to the three dimensions of scientificity, transparency, and applicability; two rounds of Delphi expert survey resulted in a total of 39 items grouped into in 11 domains.
 Based on a hierarchical analysis of the results of the importance survey, each domain and each item were given weights that reflect their relative importance.
 Finally, a consensus on the final STAR rating tool was reached in an expert consensus meeting.
-The tool was tested and found reliable and valid and ease of use.
+The tool was tested and found to be reliable, valid, and easy to use.

-Conclusions: STAR may the first tool that uses scientific approach to assign different weights to the domains or items of guideline evaluation, and it is applicable to registered guidelines that have voluntarily applied to the research center for ranking and provided relevant supporting materials.
+Conclusions: STAR may be the first tool that uses scientific approach to assign different weights to the domains or items of guideline evaluation, and it is applicable to registered guidelines that have voluntarily applied to the research center for ranking and providing relevant supporting materials.